 I have extensive knowledge of Cognitive Behavioral Therapy (CBT) and am currently enrolled in the Beck Institute for ongoing education and mastering that skill.
 I tend to utilize a solution-focused, client-centered approach to address the root cause of any client issue and collaboratively discover ways to improve the client’s situation.

-I recently completed the intro level 200 hour of Yoga Therapy from Yoga Yoga and am on a journey to complete the rigorous 1000-hour certification with the International Alliance for Yoga Therapy under the teaching and guidance of renowned Viniyoga instructor Gary Kraftsow.
+I am a 500-hour Yoga Alliance certified Yoga Teacher with a focus on Yoga Therapy.
+I am pursuing the rigorous 1000-hour certification with the International Alliance for Yoga Therapy under the teaching and guidance of renowned Viniyoga instructor Gary Kraftsow.

 I worked with patients in the hospital and it is astounding the healing and holistic power yoga and breathwork bring into a therapeutic setting.
 Partnered with EFT techniques and CBT it can be very powerful to see the radical changes in a short period of time.
 I am trained in EMDR and can help unblock any trauma that you are experiencing.